Our Mission and Beliefs

 Sustainability at SCL

-Our sustainability curriculum is based on the work of Shelbourne Farms’ Sustainable Schools Program and provides students with a curriculum that links knowledge, inquiry, and action while helping them build a healthy future for their communities and the planet.
+Our sustainability curriculum is based on the work of Shelburne Farms’ Sustainable Schools Program and provides students with a curriculum that links knowledge, inquiry, and action while helping them build a healthy future for their communities and the planet.

 On an average day at SCL, you might observe middle school students researching ways to reduce waste in our oceans, second graders pulling weeds in our gardens, and kindergartners preparing kale chips.
 These lessons help students develop their own understanding of the web of connections that make up their community and their roles in it.
 Students’ personal appreciation and experience of interdependence give them the foundation for understanding and supporting global decision-making in the future.